cfpb/cfgov-lighthouse/README.md

 use the command `yarn && yarn serve` and visit `http://127.0.0.1:8080` (hit `ctrl` + `c` when you're ready to stop the server).

-This installs the dependencies.
-If you received an error `Module not found: Error: Can't resolve …` in regard to the font files, follow the next step to install the fonts.

-### Install font files

-To install self-hosted fonts locally, place the font files in `./static/fonts/`.
-This can be done with the command `yarn fonts`.

 ### Run Lighthouse audit

 To run a Lighthouse audit, use the command `yarn lighthouse`.
 This command